Owning rental properties brings many challenges. An important decision to be made is how to manage the investment – self manage or hire a third-party?

 Top 5 reasons to hire a Property Manager

-- Your Rents Will Likely be Higher – Many who self-manage often let their rents fall behind the market.
+Many who self-manage often let their rents fall behind the market.
 A property manager can often pay for themselves just by consistently managing a rental at or above market rents.
-Property management companies continuously work the market and know how much they can push rents.
+Property management companies continuously work the market.
+They know how much they can push rents.
 As an example, consider a home renting for $1,000/mo: A market rent increase of just 5% translates to an additional $600 of income per year.
 This increase could be even more if the home is currently rented for less than $1,000/mo and the rent has not been increased for several years.

-- You Invest Out-of-State – Owning rental properties out-of-state or even in a different city can be a good reason to hire a property manager.
-Laws affecting real estate vary from state to state and from city to city and having local knowledge is vital.
+Owning rental properties out-of-state or even in a different city can be a good reason to hire a property manager.
+Laws affecting real estate vary from state to state and from city to city.
+Having local knowledge is vital.
 You also need “boots on the ground” to ensure that your investment is preserved and cared for.
 Hiring a property manager is highly recommended if you do not invest locally.

-- You Don’t Know Where to Start – Let’s face it, some people just don’t have the time, knowledge or desire to self-manage a rental but they still recognize the powerful wealth building capability of real estate and want to own a rental portfolio.
+Let’s face it, some people just don’t have the time, knowledge or desire to self-manage a rental.
+But they still recognize the powerful wealth building capability of real estate and want to own a rental portfolio.
 A property manager can give this wealth-building opportunity to people who otherwise may not be able to take advantage of it.

 Top 5 reasons to DIY Self-Manage

-- Gain Valuable Experience – There is no doubt that you will learn may valuable lessons and insights by managing your rental properties.
+There is no doubt that you will learn may valuable lessons and insights by managing your rental properties.
 You will learn each step in the process by direct interaction.
-Each day carries the potential for something new and unprecedented to be learned and these experiences are invaluable to you as you grow your real estate investing career.
+Each day carries the potential for something new to be learned.
+These experiences are invaluable to you as you grow your real estate investing career.
 Self-managing is also a great primer for interviewing property managers in the future should you decide later to hire one.

-- You Live Near Your Rentals – While on its own, this may not be reason enough to self-manage, it can make a huge difference when all other factors point to self-managing.
-If you live nearby your rentals you will be much better prepared for success as a self-manager.
+While on its own, this may not be reason enough to self-manage.
+But it can make a huge difference when all other factors point to self-managing.
+If you live nearby your rentals, you will be much better prepared for success as a self-manager.

-- You Have a Very Unique Home or are House-Hacking – Most property management companies are highly systematized and properties that don’t fit into their systems are often overlooked because they don’t follow the normal flow of business.
-Sometimes, the property may not be unique but the circumstances surrounding the property are unique (such as an owner-occupied single-family home with leases on some bedrooms – “house-hacking”).
+Most property management companies are highly systematized.
+Properties that don’t fit into their systems are often overlooked because they don’t follow the normal flow of business.
+Sometimes, the property may not be unique but the circumstances surrounding the property are unique.
+Such as an owner-occupied single-family home with leases on some bedrooms – “house-hacking”.
 House-hacking is an ideal self-management situation.

-How you ultimately decide to manage your property comes down to 3 primary factors:
+Ultimately, how you decide to manage your property comes down to 3 primary factors: